How to Get Direct Carrier Appointments As a New Agent

 If you haven’t already, your first step should be to write out a detailed business plan.
 An agency with an up-to-date business plan including specific, measurable, and attainable goals is more likely to succeed.
 Carriers only want to work with successful businesses.

 An insurance cluster (a.k.a. alliance, network, aggregator) typically provides agents with access to otherwise inaccessible markets, niche programs, and even direct appointments.

-Make sure you review the contractual relationship with these entities carefully, especially as they relate to book ownership, commissions, revenue sharing, and fees.
+Make sure you carefully review the contractual relationship with any cluster, especially when it comes to book ownership, commissions, revenue sharing, and fees.
 For example, Voldico's member agents retain complete ownership of their books of business, pay zero membership fees, and are not charged if they decide to leave the network.

 Start with a wholesale carrier.

 New agents typically start out working with wholesale carriers.
 Do some research and find out what wholesale carriers are out there.

 After you've spent some time building up your book through a wholesaler, you will be in a better position to gain access to direct carriers.

 Before reaching out to direct carriers, do your research.
 Are they taking on new agencies?
 Do they have a minimum premium volume commitment?

 A good place to start is online.
 Review what your peers have to say about the carriers you're interested in.